MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/3-data/readme.md

 The test data used for the framework is a modified version of the [NewYork City Taxi & Limousine Commission (TLC)](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) green trip record data.

-[TODO: Do we also mention about sampling of the taxi zone lookup csv]
+The February 2023 green trip data was converted into "NycTaxiGreen" CSV file and 10,000 rows were sampled from it.
+Similaryly, "TaxiZoneLookup" CSV file contains 265 rows from the taxi zone lookup table

-The February 2023 green trip data was converted into a CSV file and 10,000 rows were sampled from it.
 CSV data was chosen due to its large applicability to nearly all other data sources, making it easier to import.

 Review the following information carefully before importing the data: